 Pupils' families are thus invited to support and extend pupil homework.
-This support will include being involved in discussion and guidance but it may also imply taking children to libraries or other appropriate venues.
+This support will include being involved in discussion and guidance but it may also be about other activities which have taken place over a weekend.

 If a problem arises in the homework, staff must be available to discuss the matter with pupils, the day after homework is set.
 Parents will need to contact class teachers either before the start of school or at the end of the school day to discuss any concerns.
 Teacher will be unable to discuss issues after 8.45am due to their teaching commitments.